crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 Note that the different branches are mutually exclusive and conditions evaluate from top to bottom.
 In the above example that doesn't matter because both conditions can't be truthy at the same time (the message can't start with both `Hello` and `Bye`).
-But we can add an alternative condition that is not exclusive to demonstrate this:
+However, we can add an alternative condition that is not exclusive to demonstrate this:

 ```{.crystal .crystal-play}
 message = "Hello Crystal"